ag4sm/JS-Build-A-Library/readme.md

 # Build a Library JavaScript demo
 #### Showcasing Class inheritance and syntax

 This builds a library of media objects.
-It uses a parent Media class then builds
+It uses a parent Media class then builds different media classes for types of media but they all share a few common properties with all media thus inherit from the parent Media class.

 Further things to do with this project:
 * add more properties to each class (moviecast, song titles, etc)